 For more information, check out our article about keeping antibiotics working.

 Universities across the United Kingdom have cancelled lectures and reduced their staff to only essential staff and researchers, advising students to study from home.
+Classes have resumed online in the form of video lectures.

 Many countries around the world have closed their borders to prevent further spread of the virus.
 Moreover, the UK government have urged citizens to put off unnecessary travelling, including holidays.